chef/chef-web-docs/chef_master/source/config_rb.rst

 ``http_proxy_pass``
    The password for the proxy server when the proxy server is using an HTTP connection.
 Default value: ``nil``.

-If the Chef server is configured to use HTTPS (such as the hosted Chef server), add the following settings:
+If the Chef Infra Server is configured to use HTTPS (such as the hosted Chef Infra Server), add the following settings:

 ``https_proxy``
    The proxy server for HTTPS connections.
-(The hosted Chef server uses an HTTPS connection.)
+(The hosted Chef Infra Server uses an HTTPS connection.)
 Default value: ``nil``.

 ``https_proxy_user``
    The user name for the proxy server when the proxy server is using an HTTPS connection.
 Default value: ``nil``.